 Darwin really has become quite the foodie paradise!

-Here are a few tips of where to eat, drink and be seen around Darwin.
-Hidden cafes tucked away in city laneways, contemporary bars and funky new restaurants are turning up in all the best locations in the city.
+Hidden cafes tucked away in city laneways, funky new bars and contemporary new restaurants are turning up in all the best locations in the city.

 I’ve researched them all thoroughly for your reading pleasure.